zerospiel/docs/docs/user-create-service.md

 ingress-nginx-controller-cbcf8bf58-zhvph   1/1     Running   0          24m
 ```

-Youc an get more information on how to access the managed cluster in the [create a cluster deployment](admin-creating-clusters.md)
+Youc an get more information on how to access the child cluster in the [create a cluster deployment](admin-creating-clusters.md)
-chapter, and more on `ServiceTemplate`s in the [Template Guide](template-intro.md).
+chapter, and more on `ServiceTemplate` objects in the [Template Guide](template-intro.md).

 ## Removing beach-head services